If you wish to be notified when this gallery features again in an Ocula art fair partnership please follow the gallery.

 If you are from Ben Brown Fine Arts and wish to apply to become an Ocula member gallery please visit: ocula.com/membership.

-Ben Brown Fine Arts is thrilled to be returning to Art Cologne for the ninth consecutive year, with a curated show NOW.
+Ben Brown Fine Arts is thrilled to be returning for the tenth consecutive year to Art Cologne (Stand B025, Hall 11.2).

 We will be presenting two new works by American artist Ena Swansea.
 Many of Swansea’s canvases are primed with a distinctive graphite mixture, which creates a reflective surface and gives her works a notably cinematic perspective.
 The layering of acrylic, oil and graphite allows her works to transfix space and time, the metallic ground changing with the light and imbuing her paintings with an ephemeral luminosity and transparency.

 Territorial Waters, Yoan Capote's first exhibition in our Hong Kong gallery has now opened its doors.
 The paintings present varying convergences of sea and sky, thousands of tiny fishhooks piercing the canvases to create rhythmic waters amidst thickly impastoed surfaces with bands of sky ranging from blood red to midnight blue.
 We’re thrilled to present a brand new fishhook painting from Capote’s 'Isla' series at Art Cologne, as well as his Laboratorio installation.

 New paintings and photographs by Awol Erizku, which take key political symbols and historical iconography whilst sampling from the urban fabric of his surroundings.
 In advance of his upcoming exhibition in London in June, Vik Muniz will present three unique works from his 'Handmade' series, which are a result of a hybrid process combining manual, or artisanal treatment and high-resolution digital photography.